 Since edX courses are not credit bearing, we do not offer transcripts.

 You can unenroll from any edX course at any time.
-If you’ve already paid for a verified certificate and are prevented from finishing the course, you have up to two weeks from the course start date and time to get a full refund.
+If you’ve already paid for a verified certificate and are prevented from finishing the course, you have until verified registration closes, a minimum of two weeks from the course start date, to get a full refund.
 After that, we can no longer provide a refund.

 EdX does not send individual printed copies of certificates.
 You can, however, print out your PDF copy.